Psychosis at Twins

 To anything whole--

 Eats emotional in-betweens

-"The hours till midnight cannot be so far away..."
+"The hours until midnight are so far away..."

 You woke up from a nap